 As an ingredient, matcha is quite a finicky ingredient.
 Expose it to light and the atmosphere too long, it will oxidize and lose flavor.
-Use the wrong temperature water to mix it up, it may become unpleasant and bitter.
+Use the wrong water temperature for matcha tea, it may become unpleasant and bitter.
 Try to stir it using only a spoon?
 You are likely to end up with a clumpy mess.
-Here are 5 common mistakes and how to avoid them.
+Here are 5 common matcha preparation mistakes and how to avoid them.

 Most people are accustomed to use boiling water to make tea.
 But this is precisely what you should avoid for matcha.
 Boiling water causes matcha to become bitter.
 As you may imagine, this makes for a less than pleasant experience most of the time.

 On the other hand, there is no lower limit for water temperature when preparing matcha.
-If you want to make cold brew matcha, go ahead and use cold water.
+If you want to make cold brew matcha, go ahead and mix the matcha powder in cold water.
 What if you’re making a matcha latte?
 The same rules apply, the only difference being that you use 176F (80C) water if you’re trying to make a hot matcha latte and room temperature / cold water if you’re making an iced matcha latte.

 2. Using too much or too little matcha